RokMedves/EuroMillions/saved-models/README.md

 # Current up-to-date model

-Soft-voting model with Random Forest, C-SVM and XGBoost.
-Date: 26.
+- Soft-voting model with Random Forest, C-SVM and XGBoost (for details see `../euromillions.ipynb`)
+- Dated: 26.
 06. 2023
+- Data points: 1233
+- Accuracy on training set: 67.3%
+- Accuracy on test set: 67.3%

-It's confusion matrix can be found below:
+- It's confusion matrix can be found below:
 ![Confusion matrix](../plots/final-model-confusion-matrix.png "Confusion matrix computed on test dataset via the final predictive model.")